-Microsoft Patch Tuesday is an unofficial term for the day when Microsoft rolls out updates to its products including Windows and Office.
+Microsoft Patch Tuesday is an unofficial term for the day Microsoft rolls out updates to its products, including Windows and Office.
 It’s a schedule that Microsoft has been following since 2003 like clockwork.
-Like any other software, Windows exposes its own set of vulnerabilities, and Microsoft rolls out fixes for them, every Tuesday.
+Like any other software, Windows exposes its own set of vulnerabilities, and Microsoft rolls out fixes for them every Tuesday.

 Microsoft’s Patch Tuesday

 As new security vulnerabilities and bugs are discovered, the Microsoft development team develops fixes for them.
 These updates are released as a significant update every second Tuesday of each month (US time).
-I am sure you have heard of terms like hotfixes, fix for zero-day vulnerability, exploits and more.
+I am sure you have heard of terms like hotfixes, fix for the zero-day vulnerability, exploits, and more.

 There are reasons why Microsoft keeps cumulating these patches.
-It helps the company to reduce the cost of distributing patches, and give IT admins an idea that an update will most probably follow.
+It helps the company to reduce the cost of distributing patches and gives IT admins an idea that an update will most probably follow.
 Looking at the release notes, they can act accordingly.
 Release notes may come out late if the vulnerability is severe.
-Since the update is released on Tuesday, it gives IT admin enough time, before the weekend, to recover from any problem the upgrade would have caused, and report it back.
+Since the update is released on Tuesday, it gives the IT admin enough time before the weekend to recover from any problem the upgrade would have caused and report it back.

-Here is an interesting thing which I found about Patch on Tuesday.
+Here is an interesting thing that I found about Patch on Tuesday.
 A lot of companies align security updates with Microsoft’s monthly cycle.
-If you have noticed some products getting the update through Windows Update then its because it linked with Microsoft Update.
+If you have noticed some products getting the update through Windows Update, then its because it is linked with Microsoft Update.

 How vital are Patch Tuesday Updates?